Albert Ritchie: Early life and family

-Albert Ritchie was born on August 29, 1876, in Richmond, Virginia, to relatively distinguished parents.
+Albert Ritchie was born on August 29, 1876, in Richmond, Virginia.
 His middle name, Cabell, was from his mother's family.
 His father, Albert, had served as a member of the Maryland Constitutional Convention in 1867, as a professor of law at the University of Maryland, as city solicitor of Baltimore, Maryland, and as a judge for the Supreme Bench of Baltimore.
 His mother, Elizabeth Caskie Cabell, was a granddaughter of William H. Cabell, a governor of Virginia, and great niece of Joseph Cabell, a close associate of Thomas Jefferson.

 Ritchie moved to Baltimore with his family shortly after his birth and received his early education from private schools including the Carey School for Boys, which later became known as the Boys' Latin School.
 He received a bachelor's degree from Johns Hopkins University in 1896, and his law degree from the University of Maryland School of Law in 1898.
 He entered into practice with the firm of Steele, Semmes, Carey and Bond in 1900, and in 1903 was appointed assistant city solicitor of Baltimore.
 The same year, he formed his own law practice with Stuart S. Janney.
 Ritchie continued to serve as solicitor until 1910, and continued to practice law with Janney until 1919.
 In 1907, Ritchie was appointed as a professor of law at the University of Maryland School of Law.

 In 1907, Ritchie married Elizabeth Catherine Baker of Catonsville, Maryland.
 However, in June 1916, Baker filed for divorce under the charge of abandonment, since Ritchie had left her to live with his mother in 1910.
 He did not challenge her claim, and the divorce was finalized soon thereafter.
 Ritchie never remarried, nor did he have any children.